angular/angular-cli/.github/ISSUE_TEMPLATE.md

-* **If the current behavior is a bug, please provide the steps to reproduce and if possible a minimal demo of the problem** by creating a github repo.
+* **If the current behavior is a bug**, please provide the steps to reproduce and if possible a minimal demo of the problem by creating a github repo.